EliotDe/EliotDe/README.md

 - ⚡ Fun fact: ...
 -->
 ### About Me ###
 I am a UK CompSci student looking to document my learning experience, projects and passions.
 With a background primarily in OOP, Java, C# and Python I have developed a number of high-level programming projects.
 This includes desktop apps, web apps and console apps, which have been completed with a variety of development methodologies including AGILE, pair-programming and individual projects.
-I've also studied and completed projects a wider range of topics including database design, AI and security.
+I've also studied a wider range of topics including database design, AI and security.

 ### Future Directions: ###
 Recently I've become more interested in embedded systems design, development and security.
 So I'm shifting my focus to low-level programming languages (C\C++ currently) and computer architecture as well as completing CTFs (primarily pwnable and reverse engineering).
 I am also interested in clean coding and further improving the readability, efficiency and usability of my code which is, of course, highly beneficial in embedded systems development.
 To achieve this I will further study data structures and algorithms, and more critically study relevant and widely recognised projects, which I believe will give my projects more value/relevance.